 The jury was impressed by the holistic success story of the building: from the thoughtful and beautiful interiors, to the short four-year payback on the systems, to the integration of technology and occupant wellbeing.
 One of the jurors noted that, “This project was exceptional in all of the main areas – lighting, thermal comfort, and energy performance.
 The performance of this building is outstanding!”

-Major renovations at the Millikan Science Building at Pomona College transformed an obsolete 1950s structure to be environmentally responsive and to reflect the new teaching and learning styles of the 21st century.
+Major renovations at the Pomona College Seaver Laboratory transformed an obsolete 1950s structure to be environmentally responsive and to reflect the new teaching and learning styles of the 21st century.

 The work was led by EHDD Architecture and Integral Group, and involves small and large format classrooms, a digital planetarium, laboratory spaces and meeting spaces.
 One dramatic site move was the conversion of a parking area and mechanical yard into a landscaped outdoor courtyard that connects to social spaces and the main lecture hall, with interactive elements that demonstrate physics principles.